China +1 Strategy in Global Supply Chains: Opportunities and Challenges

 As a leader committed to fostering diverse,equitable and inclusive workplaces, I highly recommend the LIA as a premier online destination for professional and leadership development.

-MARIA DRUECO - CEO @ Inclusive Journey
+Maria Drueco - CEO @ Inclusive Journey

 Excellent courses on a variety of relevant topics important in today’s corporate world.
 All courses provide you a certificate too which is great.
 Good customer service too